platomav/MEAnalyzer/README.md

 ##**C. Download ME Analyzer**

 ME Analyzer is developed and tested under Windows and currently Windows XP - Windows 10 operating systems are supported.
-Linux and macOS support is planned for the future.
 Since the Engine Firmware Repository Database is updated more frequently compared to the main program, a separate DB release is provided.